-Here are three ways you can sharpen your financial knowledge and understand what financial literacy means for every age.
+Here are a few ways you can sharpen your financial knowledge and understand how to grow your financial capabilities at every age.

 Financial education for children and teens

 Now may be the perfect time to address the importance of financial education with children and teens.
-Many schools incorporate basic financial lessons, but at home you can also introduce financial literacy topics and money management, including:
+Many schools incorporate basic financial lessons, but at home you can also introduce financial topics and money management, including the below tips.

 It’s important to teach kids how to save.
 Consider giving children an allowance as a tool to build their financial education.
 Have them save a portion of their allowance – whether it’s 10 or 20% – and keep them informed of their progress over time.
 Teaching money basics can be simpler when children have real money to learn and interact with.

 Children like to be given opportunities to show their responsibility.
 One way to do just that is by setting up their own youth savings account.
 Not only does this give them a financial foundation, but it also allows them to make measurable savings goals.
 As children approach their teens, discuss a car-buying goal and keep them involved in the savings process.